Sommaire

 🔬Digestion physiologically slows down from the first weeks of pregnancy to promote the absorption of essential nutrients [1].

 Tips: Keep a cooked base (steamed vegetables, quinoa, hard-boiled eggs) and add a fresh touch at the end (mint, lemon juice).
-Slightly cooled potatoes and sweet potatoes can also be interesting for their satiating effect and digestibility.
+Slightly cooled potatoes and sweet potatoes can also be beneficial for their satiating effect and digestibility.

 2. Hydration ++ but not just water